millanek/Dsuite/README.md

 IndN    Species_n
 ```
 ### Optional files:
 3. A tree in Newick format.
-For now I only have a very basic Newick format parser.
-Therefore, the tree should only have leaf labels and no branch lengths.
+For now I only have a  basic Newick format parser.
+The tree should only have leaf labels.
+Branch lengths can be present but are not used.
+Examples:  `(B,(A,C,E),D);`  or  `(B:6.0,(A:5.0,C:3.0,E:4.0):5.0,D:11.0);`
 4. The `test_trios.txt` file for `Dinvestigate`.
 One trio of populations/species per line, separated by a tab in the order `P1  P2  P3`:
 ```
 Species1    Species2    Species3